aprilluong5/IOSproject/README.md

 **Market:** The movie industry has a massive global audience, making this app relevant for millions of users who seek reliable movie reviews and discussions.

-**Habit:** Users will frequently return to check reviews, log their movie-watching history, and participate in discussions about films.
+**Habit:** Users will frequently return to check reviews, look at other's opinions, and participate in discussions about films.

 **Scope:** The core features focus on reviews and ratings, ensuring a valuable user experience while keeping the app manageable and efficient.